goji vegan hotel Rhodes

 Tsambika, Rhodes.

-Other than these, there are some beautiful bays in Rhodes.
-Anthony Quinn, Afandou, and Kallithea for example, and they can be explored on a boat tour.
+Other than these, there are some beautiful bays in Rhodes, and they can be explored on a boat tour.
 More info below, when I tell you about the best boat tours in Rhodes!

 There are plenty of local tour agencies for sightseeing, day trips and boat tours.
 Most of these start from Rhodes town and boats leave from Mandraki harbour.
 The day tours tend to start around 8 -10 AM, so aim to be there in time!
 There’s sunset trips if you prefer that too.
 Some tours offer hotel pick-up for a fee.
 A couple of agencies that operate in Ialysos can arrange a pick-up from GOJI.